 Bigfork is located on the eastern shore of Flathead Lake, a 30 mile long and nearly 15 mile wide lake.
 It is the largest lake in the western United States.
 The lake boasts 160 miles of shoreline, 200 square miles of water, and 300 feet of depth in some places.
 The Flathead River and Swan River feed the lake all year long.

 Flathead Lake is a great spot for boating, fishing, sunbathing, picnicking and special events.
 For example, the Dragon Boat Festival has been an annual Flathead area event.
 This race recently moved to the Bigfork area, so in addition to attending the festival, attendees can also explore the town of Bigfork.
 I personally attended this event in 2019.
-It was a wonderful event, and additional information can be found here.
+It was a lot of fun and additional information can be found here.

 Another Flathead Lake attraction is Wild Horse Island, which is a 2,000 acre state park accessible by boat.
 History indicates the Salish-Kootenai Indians used the island to pasture their horses and keep them from being stolen by other tribes.
 The park is used by hikers, swimmers and photographers and only day-use is allowed.
 The park has bighorn sheep, birds, waterfowl, mule deer, falcons, bald eagles and of course wild horses.